-Unexpected Comic Strip Creators: Jack Kirby
+Unexpected Comic Strip Creators - Jack Kirby

 Sometimes researching a creator is difficult, not because of the lack of information, but because of the overwhelming wealth of it.
 Over his lifetime, Jack Kirby produced an incredibly large body of work, which includes co-creating most of the well-known Marvel Comics characters, such as Captain America, the Fantastic Four, The Incredible Hulk, Iron Man, Thor, and the X-Men, as well as quite a few not nearly as well known DC Comics characters, including The Guardian, the Newsboy Legion, The Demon, and all the New Gods characters of the Fourth World.
 Because of this, there has been quite a bit written over the years about the man and his work, and it takes quite a long time to sort through.
 It's especially difficult when what you're looking for is information about his lesser-known work in newspaper comic strips, and when much of that was work for an obscure syndicate called Lincoln Newspaper Features that we'd probably know absolutely nothing about had Kirby not worked for them.
 This information is important, however, because his work in newspapers directly led to him meeting people he would co-create the aforementioned famous characters with, as well as dictating who he would create those characters for.